-If you want learn Salesforce, you need to read my latest blog about what is salesforce lead?
+If you want to learn Salesforce, you need to read my latest blog about what Salesforce leads are.

 Table of Contents